rseanhall/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-gettemppath2a.md

 For an example, see [Creating and Using a Temporary File](/windows/win32/FileIO/creating-and-using-a-temporary-file).

 > [!NOTE]
-> The `fileapi.h` header defines **GetTempPath2** as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
-Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+> The `fileapi.h` header defines **GetTempPath2** as an alias that automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that is not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).

 ## -see-also